 - Checking downloaded files against a list of reported malicious software sites and programs known to be unsafe.
 If it finds a match, Microsoft Defender SmartScreen shows a warning to let the user know that the site might be malicious.

-- Checking downloaded files against a list of files that are well known and downloaded by many Windows users.
+- Checking downloaded files against a list of files that are well known and downloaded frequently.
 If the file isn't on that list, Microsoft Defender SmartScreen shows a warning, advising caution.

 Benefits of Microsoft Defender SmartScreen